 Simply put, the smaller copiers breakdown more often, thus causing higher service costs.
 Vendors usually include service with the per-print costs but your per-print cost will usually be higher with a less efficient machine because the vendor knows that it is going to need service more often.
 The difference can be hundreds of dollars every month, per copier.

-If you are in Bakersfield and you are looking for a Copier in Bakersfield for your business, you may contact Clear Choice Technical Services in Bakersfield.
+If you are in Bakersfield and you are looking buy a copier for your business, you may contact Clear Choice Technical Services in Bakersfield.
 You can ask about Copier Leasing Services in Bakersfield, Copier rental services in Bakersfield, and Copier Repair in

 Used or older copiers can also have higher service costs, but there may be significant value in saving on the copier purchased.
 It all comes down to a business’ needs.
 Make sure that you know how many copies have been made on a used machine before you lease or buy it.